mikelvallejo/mikelvallejo/README.md

 **I’m a business-oriented Tech Marketer focused in Data 🛠**

-I am a generalist, i like to combine Growth & Data with Tech in order to maximize growth opportunities for startups 🚀.
+I am a generalist, I like to combine Growth & Data with Tech in order to maximize growth opportunities for startups 🚀.
 I’m currently learning about Machine Learning and Behavioral Analytics 🧠.

 ## I build things

-I like to craft automations and services that make my life easier: I automated my finances, I create ETL processes for my
+I like to craft automations and services that make my life easier: I automated my finances, I create simple ETLs to extract useful data and I am passionate about new tools.

 My stack:
 * Python 🐍